You’ve been told that people with Down Syndrome can’t get life insurance. However, that is not true.

 Guaranteed Issue Life Insurance For People With Down Syndrome

-The first is guaranteed issue life insurance coverage.
-Commonly, guaranteed issue life insurance coverage is a whole life insurance plan with small death benefit, usually not more than $25,000.
-Death benefits up to $25,000 are usually adequate for burial insurance or final expense insurance.
-These types of life insurance assist with paying for funeral, burial, and other “end-of-life” expenses.
-As we mentioned, these policies are typically whole life insurance policies.
+As we mentioned, these guaranteed issue life insurance policies are typically whole life insurance policies.
 This means the life insurance contains a cash value.
 Some carriers we work with also pay a dividend on these policies.
-You can select to take the dividends in cash, lower your annual premium, or use them to purchase more insurance.
+You can elect to take the dividends in cash, lower your annual premium, or use them to purchase more insurance.
 In general, we recommend purchasing more life insurance.

 All you do is apply, pay the initial premium, and you have life insurance.

-What you may not know is that guaranteed issue life insurance policies have, what I call, a “waiting period” on the death benefit.
-(Technically, called a “graded benefit”.)
+As I mentioned earlier, these policies have, what I call, a “waiting period” on the death benefit.
 Some policies have a two-year waiting period.
 Others have three.
 What does this mean?
-If your child or loved one dies within the waiting period (2 or 3 years), then you will generally receive your premiums back plus some interest.
-Instead of the premium reimbursement plus interest option, some plans allow you to receive a percentage of the death benefit.
-For example, in year 1, you might receive 35% of the death benefit and year 2, you might receive 70%.
+If your loved one dies within the waiting period, you will receive your premiums back plus interest.

 Life Insurance For Children With Down Syndrome